-CEO Jamie Iannone joined eBay in 2020 and has been “relentlessly focused on accelerating product innovation by harnessing the power of next-gen technology and creating a more seamless experience for sellers,” according to RIS.
+Since CEO Jamie Iannone joined eBay he has been “relentlessly focused on accelerating product innovation by harnessing the power of next-gen technology and creating a more seamless experience for sellers,” according to RIS.
 And if sales are any indication, eBay will continue to be a key player in the ecommerce space, with revenues close to $13 billion annually.

 Costco and its unique membership program have been a successful model traditionally built on retail locations.
 Whether consumers wanted to buy personal care items, dietary supplements, or a new living room set, Costco was a big player for bulk items at warehouse pricing.

-In addition to in-store options, Costco has seen consistent growth in its online revenue from 2014 through 2022, capitalizing on delivery, in-store pick-up, and even unique partnerships with other delivery partners.
+In addition to in-store options, Costco has seen consistent growth in its online revenue, capitalizing on delivery, in-store pick-up, and even unique partnerships with other delivery partners.
 These efforts have driven their e-com sales numbers to approximately $13 billion.